PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 ## Choosing your Linux distribution

 Generally, any distribution with `chrony` 4.0 or above would work fine.
 I recommend using Fedora since it is easy to manage, generally up to date, and has mostly sane defaults.

 You can download Fedora Server from their [official website](https://fedoraproject.org/server/download/).

+If you want to use Fedora CoreOS, check out my Butane file [here](https://github.com/TommyTran732/Fedora-CoreOS-Ignition/blob/main/UTM.yml).
+Be sure to change the SSH Key and username before converting to your Ignition file! 😉

 ## Setting up the virtual machine